StoicDreams/WebUI/webui/README.md

 Install webui executable - this will be used to build your boilerplate static files.

 > Note: We recommend that you generally set the same feature flags for your `webui` executable that you set for your use of the `webui` library to assure accompanying starter files are included.
-> That said, not all features will include starter files.
+> That said, not all features are shared across the Lib version and Exe versions of `WebUI`.
 See the [Features](#features) section above for more information on specific features to use between the `WebUI` executable and library.

 ```bash
 # default installation, includes starter pages md files.